The winners and losers in Republicans' plan to repeal and replace Obamacare

 The sick could get coverage, but it could be more limited.
 The GOP plan actually provides stronger protections for those with pre-existing conditions than some prior Republican proposals.
 Like Obamacare, it requires insurers cover these folks and prevents carriers from charging them more because of their health.

-But the Republican plan would lift the requirements that insurers cover a certain share of the costs and provide a specific array of benefits -- such as maternity and prescription drug coverage.
-This change would allow carriers to offer a wider selection of policies, including more with limited benefits.
-That could make it more costly -- or more difficult -- to find more robust plans that the sick often need.
+But the Republican plan would lift the requirement that insurers cover a certain share of the cost of getting care.
+This change would allow carriers to offer a wider selection of policies, including more with higher deductibles and co-pays.
+That could make it more difficult to find plans with low deductibles that the sick often want.

-"You won't be able to find a comprehensive plan anymore," said Sabrina Corlette, research professor at Georgetown University's Health Policy Institute.
+(However, the bill does not lift the Obamacare provision that limits how much enrollees have to pay out of pocket each year.
+For this year, the maximum is $7,150.)

 Here's who would likely win:

-Note: Correction: An earlier version of this article misstated that the bill would allow insurers to sell plans without Obamacare's required health benefits, such as maternity and prescription drugs.